Rules

 Article XIII: Protests and Disputes

-13.01 All protests or disputes relating to any matter involving the Rules and/or the Event must be registered in writing with the Event Director within fifteen (15) minutes of the designated weigh-in and prior to delivery of any prizes or winnings.
-Protests made after the deadline will be disregarded and the protesting Participant may be subject to disqualification.
-Failed polygraph examinations are not disputable and the results are final.
+13.01 All protests or disputes involving the Rules or the Event must be registered in writing with the Event Director within fifteen (15) minutes of the designated weigh-in and prior to delivery of any prizes or winnings.
+Protests submitted after the deadline will be disregarded, and the protesting Participant may be subject to disqualification.
+Failed polygraph results are final and not subject to dispute.

-Article XIX: Miscellaneous
+Article XV: Miscellaneous

-14.01 The following definitions shall apply as used in these Rules:
+15.01 The following definitions shall apply as used in these Rules:

-A. “Event” or “Events” shall mean any training, skill progression, athletic competition, athletic training, events, fishing tournament, fishing contest, fishing competition, activities, including travel to and from any such competition, tournament, contest, or event hosted, operated, offered, or overseen by Trifecta Fishing, LLC d/b/a Big Bass Tour.
+A. “Event” or “Events” shall mean any training, skill progression, competition, training, events, fishing tournament, fishing contest, fishing competition, activities, including travel to and from any such competition, tournament, contest, or event hosted, operated, offered, or overseen by Trifecta Fishing, LLC d/b/a Big Bass Tour.

 B. “Event Director” shall mean the individual(s) who oversees the overall management of any specific Event or Events.